nosqlbench/nosqlbench-docs/site/content/docs/drivers/http.md

 ## HTTP Activity Parameters

-- **client_scope** - default: activity - One of activity, or thread.
-This
-  controls how many clients instances you use with an HTTP activity.
-By default, all threads will use the same client instance.

 - **follow_redirects** - default: normal - One of never, always, or
   normal.
 Normal redirects are those which do not redirect from HTTPS to HTTP.